ray-project/ray/doc/source/ray-contribute/development.rst

 Prepare a Python virtual environment
 ------------------------------------

-It's recommended to create a virtual environment to prevent version conflicts and to develop with an isolated, project-specific Python setup.
+Create a virtual environment to prevent version conflicts and to develop with an isolated, project-specific Python setup.

 .. tab-set::